usnationalarchives/digital-preservation/README.md

 * Proposed preservation migration actions to be taken by NARA, including no action when appropriate
 * Recommended tools for processing and preservation actions

-These Plans are not exhaustive nor universally applicable proposed actions and recommended or endorsed tools: these represent file formats in NARA holdings and variant versions, the current NARA risk assessment, processing capabilities, and tools in use at NARA.
+These Plans are not exhaustive nor universally applicable proposed actions and recommended or endorsed tools: these represent file formats and variant versions in NARA holdings, the current NARA risk assessment, processing capabilities, and tools in use at NARA.

 ## How Can You Participate?
 We are sharing these documents to be transparent about our approach to digital preservation and to share our current practices with Federal agencies, records managers, archivists, digital preservation professionals, researchers, private industry, other stakeholders and allied professionals, and members of the public to help us identify ways we can improve them.

 We always welcome feedback on the following topics:
 * What revisions can you suggest to the proposed processing and preservation actions for the formats?
-  * Are the Essential Characteristics for each record type comprehensive enough for digital preservation?
+  * Are the Significant Properties for each category comprehensive enough for digital preservation?
   * Are the proposed preservation actions for the formats technically appropriate?
 * Are there appropriate tools for processing and preservation migrations of specific formats that we do not have listed?
 * Are there other formats we haven’t identified that need plans?

 Please use the [issues feature](https://github.com/usnationalarchives/digital-preservation/issues) on this site to leave a specific comment or question or to just start a discussion.
 You can read more about how to contribute [here](https://github.com/usnationalarchives/digital-preservation/blob/master/CONTRIBUTING.md).
 NARA staff will respond as quickly as they can.

-We expect to update the matrix and plans spreadsheet on an ongoing basis in response to changing risks and new technologies and formats.
+We update the matrix and plans on an ongoing basis in response to changing risks and new technologies and formats.